Negotiations

 The price of use of the licensed material and open publishing must be reasonable.

-Read more about the goals of the negotiations and the acquisition crinciples (pdf) of the FinELib Consortium.
+Read more about the goals of the negotiations and the acquisition principles (pdf) of the FinELib Consortium.

 How do the negotiation results affect individual researchers?